niculaionut/poetry/README.md

 ```
 the setting sun from winters spun
 shadows my heart, forgives no one -
-the rising sun from summers knitted
+the rising sun with summers knitted
 your shining eyes has brightly fitted.

 the sun that sets never forgets -